slushman/slushman-astro/src/pages/post/web-developer-job.md

 #### Oh My Zsh

-An optional tool to learn is Oh My Zsh.
+An optional tool to learn is [Oh My Zsh](https://ohmyz.sh).
 Zsh is a command-line scripting language, like bash, and Oh My Zsh has a bunch of git shortcuts that make working with git even easier.

 ### Accessibility

 This is one of the most overlooked aspects of developing for the web and that’s a shame.
 Accessibility isn’t about making things work for someone with a disability, it’s about making the web work better for everyone.
 When something works well for someone with a disability or impairment, it works well for everyone else too.

-At the bare minimum, learn the US Federal Section 508 standards and how to implement them.
+At the bare minimum, learn the [US Federal Section 508 standards](https://www.section508.gov) and how to implement them for web sites.
 When I did this the first time, I discovered these standards are just the best way to build any website.

 ### Testing